• Skip to main content

 The book follows seven children from different countries: Italy, Japan, Uganda, Russia, India, Peru and Iran.
 Each child describes their home, school, family, food and daily life.
 This is a great starting point for conversations about the differences and similarities between life in different countries, but also how children in the same country don't all live the same way.
 At the end, photographs reveal the actual families depicted in in the book.
 I love the large size of the book, and how the illustrations invite a lengthly perusal.

-I adore this oversized book and its pages densely packed with watercolor details of animals, objects, towns and people all over the world.
+The pages of this oversized book are densely packed with watercolor details of animals, objects, towns and people all over the world.
 Facts and figures fill the gaps and kids will love scouring the pages to learn about everything under the sun and deep in the sea.

-If you find your kids fascinated by the idea that millions of people are experiences a different time of day right at this very moment, crack open this book.
+If your kids are fascinated by the idea that millions of people are experiencing a different time of day right at this very moment, crack open this book.
 Readers journey page by page through all twenty-four time zones with illustrations suggesting what people may be up to in those zones.
 An endnote provides more information for curious minds.

 Every Month is A New Year book cover with double wheel of cultural festival images

-This is a splendid poetry collection which introduces readers to global new year holidays.
+This splendid poetry collection introduces readers to global new year holidays.
 Most western children know about January 1, the Lunar New Year and Rosh Hashanah, but there are 9 more!
 Singer shares a poem for each month to celebrate a different new year tradition.

 Another absolutely wonderful geography poetry book is J. Patrick Lewis's A World of Wonders: Geographic Travels in Verse and Rhyme.